kenken64/dssi-day3-ollama/WEBAPP.md

 # Text-to-SQL Web Application

-A modern, user-friendly web interface for the Text-to-SQL model powered by Flask and Ollama.
+A modern, user-friendly web interface for the Text-to-SQL model powered by Flask and Ollama, supporting multiple base models including CodeBERT-base for fast prototyping.

 ## 🌟 Features